Woman holds up paper in front of a group of coworkers in an office.

 Credit report

-Payment history: Your payment history—which can account for a significant percentage in credit scoring models—is a measure of your creditworthiness.
+Payment history: Your payment history plays a big role in your overall creditworthiness.
 The idea is, if a cardholder has paid their bills on time in the past, they’re more likely to do so in the future.
 Ensuring you always make your credit card payments on time is one of the best long-term paths to a higher credit limit.

 Credit utilization: Credit utilization refers to the amount of a person’s credit in use compared to their total credit available.
-A lower credit utilization—less relative credit in use—will generally be better for card approval and credit limit determination.
+Lenders generally prefer a lower credit utilization ratio—which means using a smaller percentage of your available credit.

-Length of credit history: Having a longer credit history gives issuers a larger pool of data to predict how you’re going to use credit moving forward, and a long history of responsible credit use will generally help improve your odds of a higher credit limit.
+Length of credit history: Having a longer credit history gives issuers a larger pool of data to predict how you’re going to use credit moving forward.
+A long history of responsible credit use generally helps improve your odds of a higher credit limit.

 Personal income and monthly expenses

 Your income and housing costs may help determine your credit limit.
-If an applicant has a high income with a relatively low rent or mortgage, odds are they have more discretionary income and thus may qualify for a higher spending limit, depending on other factors.
+If an applicant has a high income with a relatively low rent or mortgage, they may have more financial flexibility to manage credit card debts.
+Thus, they may qualify for a higher spending limit, depending on other factors.

 Does a high-limit credit card affect your credit score?